rogerix4/Plutus-Scroo/README.md

 # Database FAQ

 An offline database is used to find the balance of generated Bitcoin addresses.
-Visit <a href="/database/">/database</a> for information.
-Using filldb-text.py you can also load a text file (data.txt) with a list of public addresses.
+Using filldb-text.py you can load a text file (data.txt) with a list of public addresses. (without balance) Please use responsibly, do not burden servers that list bitcoin addresses by constantly downloading copies of the database.
+Keep a local copy.

 # Expected Output